Aihen Muñoz

 Aihen Muñoz Capellán (born 16 August 1997) is a Spanish professional footballer who plays for Real Sociedad.
-Mainly a left-back, he can also play as a winger.
+Mainly a left-back, he can also play as a left winger.

 Club career

 Born in Etxauri, Navarre, Muñoz was a Real Sociedad youth graduate.
 Promoted to farm team CD Berio FT in July 2015, he made his senior debut during the campaign, in Tercera División.

 For the 2017–18 season, Muñoz was promoted to the reserves in Segunda División B. He made his professional – and La Liga – debut on 6 January 2019, starting in a 2–0 away win against Real Madrid.

 On 23 April 2019, Muñoz renewed his contract until 2022, and was definitely promoted to the main squad on 9 June.

 International career

 He made his debut for the unofficial Basque Country national team in May 2019, in a 0–0 draw away to Panama for which a small, youthful and inexperienced squad was selected.